shiv-skumar/Fabric_Piano/README.md

 -  audio_files : Contains the audio data tested

 ## Progress update:

+The week 4 update:
+- The final code was written and tested

 The week 3 update:
 - 5 Piano keys stitched
 - The speaker placement done